wakatime/wakaq-ts/README.md

   */
   softTimeout: Duration.minute(14),

-  /* SIGKILL a task if it runs longer than 1 minute.
-Can be set per task or queue.
+  /* SIGKILL a task if it runs longer than 15 minutes.
+Can also be set per queue or
+     when enqueuing a task.
   */
   hardTimeout: Duration.minute(15),